radiantlogic-v8/documentation-new/documentation/sys-admin-guide/04-backend-settings.md

 Custom properties are optional.
 To add new properties, in the Advanced Edit window, click **Add**.
 To delete a property, select the property and click Delete.
 To edit a property, select the property and click **Edit**.
 Click **Save** after making any changes.

+**Example**:

+For certain data sources(such as Zoom SCIM V2), adding the following custom properties helps ensure the data is interpreted and searchable correctly:

+* `notflattencomplexattributes` property with a value of `true` This keeps complex SCIM attributes (such as nested objects) in their original structured form instead of flattening them.
+For instance, Zoom’s SCIM responses include nested data, and keeping that structure prevents data loss and ensures correct attribute mapping.

+* `useBaseSearchOnList` property with a value of `true` This setting ensures lists (such as phone numbers included in Zoom SCIM data) are processed consistently and returned in search results as expected.

 >[!warning] Certain SCIM-accessible backends can require more properties than others.
 If you are unsure about the properties required for your SCIM service, contact support@radiantlogic.com for guidance.

 The Namespace Configuration Guide describes the properties necessary for common SCIM services offered by SailPoint and PingOne Directory.